-On most breaks Carole Thornley leads owners and dogs through an introduction to scent trail work.
+On some breaks, owners and dogs through an introduction to scent trail work.
 She explains the basics and sets exercises for owners to carry out with their dogs.

-On some breaks, obedience classes are held by either Janet Jones or Sandra Fraser.
-There is the opportunity to be tested for Good Citizen Awards if organisers are notified in advance.
+On some breaks, obedience classes are held and there is the opportunity to be tested for Good Citizen Awards if organisers are notified in advance.

 When and where appropriate, treasure hunts are organised involving guests and their dogs being split into teams and follow a trail of clues.
 Winning team members win prizes.

 A variety of guest speakers are arranged during the evening.
 These speakers cover different dog related subjects from emergency dog first-aid to animal rescue work.
 Over the years, speakers such as Pen Farthing, Royal Marine and founder of Nowzad and members of the dog warden service have brought to life their experiences and entertained guests for the evening.

 A range of holistic therapies from dog massage, Reiki and aromatics are also arranged on certain breaks for guests and their dogs.